nf-core/pixelator/docs/CONTRIBUTING.md

 ## Pipeline specific contribution guidelines

+### Main dependencies

 nf-core/pixelator is built on top of mainly [pixelator](https://github.com/PixelgenTechnologies/pixelator) and [pixelatorES](https://github.com/PixelgenTechnologies/pixelatorES), two products developed by Pixelgen Technologies.
 As open source projects, these also welcome contributions from everyone.
 Please refer to the documentation of these projects for more information.

+### Release process

+The release process is being partially automated.
+When a PR is merged to master, the GitHub release is created automatically from the body of the PR and the version defined in `nextflow.config`.